Is there such a thing as heat lightning? Is heat lightning real?

-You’ve probably seen heat lightning — those far off flickers of light miles away up in the clouds.
+Well… you’ve probably seen what people typically call heat lightning — those far off flickers of light miles away up in the clouds.

-But did you know that heat lightning is really just ordinary lightning that is too far away for you to hear thunder from?
+Heat lightning is really just ordinary lightning that is too far away for you to hear thunder from.

-Lightning doesn’t ordinarily travel well beyond 10 to 12 miles, but you can easily see lightning flashes up in the clouds from over 50 miles away.
-That’s why you can’t always hear thunder when you see heat lightning.
+You see, lightning doesn’t ordinarily travel well beyond 10 to 12 miles — yet you can easily see lightning flashes up in the clouds from over 50 miles away.
+That’s why you can’t always hear thunder when you see heat lightning!

-So why do we call it heat lightning?
-The answer is probably best explained by the fact that lightning is usually seen during the warm summer evenings, when the hot conditions are ripe for thunderstorms to form.
+The answer is probably best explained by the fact that lightning is usually seen during the warm summer evenings — when the hot conditions are ripe for thunderstorms to form.

 This video shows a heat lightning storm in action: